When a modal verb is used to affect a situation, by giving permission, etc, this is deontic modality:

 See also: Auxiliary Verb; Dynamic Modality; Ditransitive Verb; Dynamic Verb; Epistemic Modality; Finite Verb; Inchoative Verb; Intransitive Verb; Irregular Verb; Non-finite Verb; Phrasal Verb; Regular Verb; Stative Verb; Transitive Verb; Verb Group; Verb Phrase

-Browse the following links to other content related to the term 'Deontic Modality' from the 'General' grammar category:
+Browse the following links to other content related to the term 'Deontic Modality' from the 'Modals' grammar category: